-Note that checking ancestry is unnecessary in the timeinterval graph.
-Consider an extension p' of a partial path pthat moves away from its current location l, returns to this location l and then is immediately dominated by the ancestor p.
-This dominance is valid in the time-interval graph because there are wait-then-move edge outgoing from every arrival time.
-For every wait-then-move edge outgoing from p', there is a corresponding wait-then-move edge outgoing from pthat arrives at the same vertex.
-In conjunction with the fact that p' is dominated, every extension of p' has an equivalent extension of p that arrives at the same destination vertex with the same or lower cost.
+Note that checking ancestry is unnecessary in the time-interval graph.
+Consider an extension p' of a partial path p that moves away from its current location l, returns to this location l and then is immediately dominated by the ancestor p.
+This dominance is valid in the time-interval graph because there are wait-then-move edges outgoing from every arrival time.
+For every wait-then-move edge outgoing from p', there is a corresponding wait-then-move edge outgoing from p that arrives at the same vertex.
+In conjunction with the fact that p' is dominated, every extension of p' has an equivalent extension of p' that arrives at the same destination vertex with the same or lower cost.
 Therefore, a descendant can be dominated by an ancestor but doing so does not prune any feasible path.

-A Data Structure for the Time Intervals
+7.4 A Data Structure for the Time Intervals